Nightnettle/Nightnettle/README.md

-- 👋 Hi, I’m @Nightnettle
+- 👋 Welcome to my Github!
-- 👀 I’m interested in Sourcepawn, Python, C++, C, Javascript
+- 👀 Languages I'm learning/learnt: C++, Python, Sourcepawn, Javascript
-- 🌱 I’m currently learning Powershell, Assembly
+- 🌱 Currently exploring the wild west of Assembly and Reverse Engineering
-- 📫 How to reach me nlse210502@gmail.com
+- 📫 My contacts: nlse210502@gmail.com

 <!---
 Nightnettle/Nightnettle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.